telerik/report-server-docs/administration/categories-management.md

   - _Edit category_ – changes the category name
   - _Delete category_ – deletes the category

 Next to the category name in the grid you can see the number of the reports in that category.
+This number include reports that are still not published.
 >Categories which contain reports cannot be deleted.